umdxrclub/XRCSuite/README.md

 # XRCSuite
- A frontend/backend that helps to run club activites and services
+ A frontend/backend that helps to run club activities and services